Skip to main content

 Joanne O’Connell

-Compensation strategies: A guide for employers
+How to create a compensation strategy: A guide for employers

 What is a compensation strategy?

-In a nutshell, a compensation strategy is the framework that brings together all the ways an employer compensates its employees whilst remaining financially sustainable.
+A compensation strategy is the framework that brings together all the ways an employer compensates its employees whilst remaining financially sustainable.
 Given the importance of compensation within an organisation’s budget, ownership will typically lie with senior management, with input from HR teams.

 Any good compensation strategy should be aligned with an organisation’s wider ethos, culture, and HR strategies, thereby working to attract new talent and ensure existing employees feel valued and engaged.